kayabaNerve/threshold-threshold-ecdsa/write-up.md

 It proceeds as follows.

-1) A set of size equal to `t` perform the following steps.
+1) A set of size at least equal to `t` perform the following steps.

     1) Sample `r_a, a, r_b, b`.
     2) `A_i = aE, R_a_i = r_a G, M_a_i = r_a K + aH`.